cbuchko/old-website/_posts/2020-09-06-community-script.md

 <div class = "action">Jeff skims through Troy's paper</div>

 <p class = "character"> JEFF (CONT'D) </p>
-Troy, you cited six sources, none of which were Wikipedia, when Change probably doesn't even know what a reference is.
+Troy, you cited six sources, none of which were Wikipedia, when Chang probably doesn't even know what a reference is.
 I've never seen you do more than the required work.

 <p class = "character"> ABED </p>
 It's true.
 Last week we went to Build-A-Bear but he left before picking out its outfit.